Rene-Damm/Rene-Damm.github.io/HowDoI.md

 ![Automated Tests](Images/HowDoI/AutomatedTests.gif)

+1. Create a test assembly and add references for `UnityEngine.InputSystem` and `UnityEngine.InputSystem.TestFramework`.
+2. Add `com.unity.inputsystem` to `testables` in your project's `manifest.json` file.

 ```CSharp
 // InputTestFixture isolates input for testing.
 No devices and no input from the host machine.
 // Automatically cleans up any input-related setup put in place by a test.